SoftBank Group announces new $108 billion Vision Fund, broadens investor base

 The first Vision Fund launched two years ago with $60 billion in backing from the sovereign wealth funds of Saudi Arabia and Abu Dhabi and has already burned through much of its capital with investments in over 80 late-stage tech startups.

-Following bets on startups include Uber Technologies Inc (UBER.N) and WeWork parent The We Company by the first fund, the new fund should allow SoftBank to continue a spending spree that has reshaped the venture capital industry as it outguns less capitalized rivals.
+Following bets on startups include Uber Technologies Inc and WeWork parent The We Company by the first fund, the new fund should allow SoftBank to continue a spending spree that has reshaped the venture capital industry as it outguns less capitalised rivals.

 Saudi Arabia and Abu Dhabi were absent from the list of the second fund’s investors.
 SoftBank said it was still talking to more potential investors and that it expected the fund’s anticipated capital to grow further.